 How to Get the Most Out of This Card

-Make sure you spend at least $1,000 within three months of opening your account to earn the 40,000 bonus mile bonus for new cardholders.
-It makes sense to use the Southwest Rapid Rewards Plus Credit Card for purchases of airfare, hotels, or rental cars through Southwest as often as you can since you'll earn 2 points for each dollar spent that way.
+Start by spending $1,000 within three months in order to earn the 40,000 bonus mile bonus for new cardholders.
+It makes sense to use the Southwest Rapid Rewards Plus Credit Card for purchases of airfare, hotels, or rental cars through Southwest as well, since you earn 2 points for each dollar you spend.

-To maximize your rewards, you might consider pairing this card with a Chase travel credit card that lets you earn more points in some categories while giving the option to transfer to Southwest at a 1:1 ratio.
+To further maximize your rewards, you might consider pairing this card with one of the Chase Sapphire credit cards, which let you earn more points in other categories while giving the option to transfer your points to Southwest at a 1:1 ratio.
 Also keep an eye out for Southwest’s frequent sales so you can stretch your miles as far as they can go.

 This card provides a couple of additional perks the editors of The Balance consider “excellent.”

 - Lost luggage reimbursement: Get up to $3,000 reimbursed for you and members of your immediate family if your luggage is lost by a common carrier and you paid for the fare with your credit card.

-- Baggage delay insurance: Receive up to $100 per day in reimbursement for out-of-pocket expenses that result from a luggage delay of six hours or more.
+- Baggage delay insurance: Receive up to $100 per day in reimbursement for essential expenses (clothing, toiletries) that result from a luggage delay of six hours or more.
 This coverage is good for up to three days.